 Mouse droppings are easy to identify.
-They tend to be small, rod-shaped, and pointed at both ends.
+They tend to be small (around ⅛ to ¼ inch in length), rod-shaped, and pointed at both ends.

 If you spot mouse droppings anywhere in your home, there is a greater risk that mice will make their way into your foundation, if they haven’t already.
-If you find them near your foundation, they may already be in the process causing damage.
+If you find them near your foundation, they may already be causing damage.